Could A Free Obituary Template Make Your Life A Little Easier?

 Fortunately, the tragedy of losing her sister too soon (to untreated high blood pressure) has made her painfully aware that denial, and lack of treatment can be a deadly combination.

-Facing a health robbing condition, she knows that she needs to evaluate her options and take action immediately.
+She knows that she needs to evaluate her options and take action immediately because this is a life threatening condition.

 The biggest challenge, she has found, is cutting back on red wine in the evening.
 It is such a comfort, and really seems to help the stress so much, that she has had a hard time keeping it under control.